The reason you’re in a dead bedroom, is You.

 Why didn’t I like sex?

-I didn’t realise it, but based on some deep rooted emotional and physical trauma, I had developed an unhealthy relationship with sex, intimacy and control.
+I didn’t realise it, but I had developed an unhealthy relationship with sex, intimacy and control.
 So that was mine to own.
 That wasn’t my husbands fault.
-That element, was all about me, and only I could fix parts of that.

-Also, I didn’t feel seen by my partner, and I felt a lone a lot of the time, even though we spent time together.
-This was a joint relationship issue, and something to work on together.
+Aside from that, I didn’t feel seen by my partner, and I felt a lone a lot of the time, even though we spent time together.

-The emotional trauma was the biggest factor in our dead bedroom scenario, but also in the mix was my sexual naivety.
+There was emotional trauma that I hadn’t shared with my husband, and honesty, that was the biggest factor in our dead bedroom scenario, but also in the mix was my sexual naivety.
 My childhood was very safe and restricted, and I never did anything risky.
-This was due to my parents out look on the world.
-They were not risk takers, and they did everything in their power to avoid stepping off the safe route.
-Whilst this isn’t a terrible outlook, it certainly made me very cautious in my life, and I preferred to walk the line, instead of dance around the line, naked, with flowers in my hair.
+I preferred to walk the line, instead of dance around the line, naked, with flowers in my hair.

 I was prim, and proper and oh so sensible, most of the time.
 But occasionally, there was a naughty part of me that escaped.
-So I knew, there was a part of me that existed someplace, where I could be someone else, and I had potential to change.
+So I knew, I had a naughty kinky side, and I had potential to change.

 Maybe you know that you like sex already.
 Maybe you know that your relationship with sex has always been healthy.
-But maybe, your partner hasn’t.
+But maybe, your partners hasn’t.

 How can I change things?

 The five steps outlined below are based on what has worked for me and my relationship.
 Please consider that these steps may not work for you and you need a different approach.
-I’m not an expert and can only tell you about my experience of fixing my dead bedroom.
+I’m not an expert and can only tell you about my experiences.

 Step 1